BRAIN-Lab-AI/Promoting-Clean-Environment-with-Smart-Waste-Identification/README.md

 ### Proposed Solution: Code-Based Implementation
 This repository provides an implementation of the enhanced mask R-CNN model using Detectron 2 by PyTorch.
 The solution includes:

-- **Modified UNet Architecture:** Incorporates residual connections and efficient convolutional blocks.
-- **Novel Loss Functions:** Combines Mean Squared Error (MSE) with perceptual loss to enhance feature learning.
+- **Reduce Number of Classes:** Due to limited dataset, number of classes were reduced to 4.
-- **Optimized Training Loop:** Reduces computational overhead while maintaining performance.
+- **Optimized Training Loop:** Reduces computational overhead while enhancing performance.

 ### Key Components
 - **`TACO_Enhanced.ipynb`**: Contains the modified model with enhancements.